shubhamPassi/node.js/README.md

   process.nextTick call 12
   ....
   ```

+  > Before Node v0.12, there has been a property called process.maxTickDepth which is used as a threshold to the process.nextTick queue length.
+This could be manually set by the developers so that Node will process no more than maxTickDepth callbacks from the next tick queue at a given point.
+But this has been removed since Node v0.12 for some reason.
+Therefore, for newer Node versions, repeatedly adding events to next tick queue is only discouraged.

   **[⬆ back to top](#table-of-contents)**

   #### Timers queue

-  When you add a timer using setTimeout or an interval using setInterval, Node will add the timer to the timers heap, which is a data structure accessed through libuv.
+  When you add a timer using `setTimeout` or an interval using `setInterval`, Node will add the timer to the timers heap, which is a data structure accessed through libuv.
 At the timers phase of the event loop, Node will check the timers heap for expired timers/intervals and will call their callbacks respectively.
 If there are more than one timer which were expired (set with the same expiration period), they will be executed in the order they were set.

-  When a timer/interval is set with a specific expiration period, it does not guarantee that the callback will be called exactly after the expiration period.
+  When a timer/interval is set with a specific expiration period, it **does not** guarantee that the callback will be called exactly after the expiration period.
 When the timer callback is called depends on the performance of the system (Node has to check the timer for expiration once before executing the callback, which takes some CPU time) as well as currently running processes in the event loop.
 Rather, the expiration period will guarantee that the timer callback will not be triggered at least for the given expiration time period.
 We can simulate this using the following simple program.

   ```javascript
   const start = process.hrtime();